Shikharsaxena195/DataBreach_EDA/README.md

 This data contains 5 columns:

-Entity: The name of the company, organization or institute
+Entity: The name of the company, organization or institute.

-Year: In what year did the data breach took place
+Year: In what year did the data breach took place.

 Records: How many records were compromised (can include information like email, passwords etc.)

 Organization type: Which sector does the organization belong to

 Method: Was it hacked?
 Were the files lost?
 Was it an inside job?